-In addition to developing practice skills through live client representation in clinics, externships, and pro bono programs, NDLS students can hone a range of lawyering skills through hands-on simulation courses that require them to perform lawyering tasks.
+In addition to developing practical skills through live client representation in clinics, externships, and pro bono programs, Notre Dame Law students can hone a range of lawyering skills through hands-on simulation courses that require them to perform various tasks required of lawyers.

 Trial Advocacy Skills

 The Law School has long been a national leader in trial advocacy training.
 Most students participate in one or more of the Law School’s trial advocacy training programs to develop the skills necessary to be a trial lawyer through exercises such as depositions and trials.
 The flagship Intensive Trial Advocacy Program (LAW 75710) brings top litigators and judges from around the country at the beginning of each semester for a week-long workshop, followed by continuing training and simulated trials throughout the course of the semester.
 The Comprehensive Trial Advocacy (LAW 75709) course, taught by local judges and lawyers, also covers a broad range of trial skills and allows students to conduct simulated trials.
 Many students also participate in the Deposition Skills (LAW 75715) course, taught by full-time faculty and local litigators.
 The Moot Court – Trial (LAW 75747) course is an advanced litigation training program for members of the Notre Dame Law trial teams consisting of a semester of classroom instruction followed by participation in the National Trial Competition and the American Association for Justice mock trial competitions.
 Finally, student groups sponsor teams to participate in other trial competitions.
 Recent competitions have included the Thurgood Marshall Mock Trial Competition and the Tulane National Baseball Arbitration Competition.